The Ergogenic Aids in the Coaches Arsenal

-Brian Mackenzie identifies a selection of ergogenic aids that can be used to help you develop your level of fitness.
+Brian Mackenzie identifies a selection of ergogenic aids that can be used to help you develop your athlete's level of fitness.

 With better dope testing methods and hence the possibilities of detection and life ban from the sport, athletes and coaches are looking for legal ways to improve performance and/or hasten recovery.
 The various methods by which performance can be improved are known as ergogenic aids.